DuroMax vs DuroStar

 Are DuroMax and DuroStar the same company?

 While the two brands share similar naming conventions and product designs, they are evaluated separately in this comparison.
-DuroMax offers a significantly larger lineup of 31 models and carries a higher reliability tier (B vs C), suggesting differences in overall brand performance and consistency.
+Based on the scoring data, DuroMax offers a larger catalog, higher reliability, and better average scores in quality and features, while DuroStar holds a slight edge in practical usability.

-DuroMax earns a Tier B reliability rating with a score of 70 out of 100, while DuroStar falls into Tier C with a score of 58 out of 100.
-This 12-point gap suggests DuroMax generators are more dependable on average over time.
+DuroMax holds a Tier B reliability rating with a score of 70 out of 100, while DuroStar sits at Tier C with 58 out of 100.
+This gives DuroMax a notable advantage in long-term dependability based on the available data.